dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology-Lecture0201.md

 Karel also started being a good democrat, knows how to turn left.
 So he turns left.
 This is a lower case T, this is an upper case L. So turning left changes his direction by 90 degrees in the left hand of whichever way he's facing.
 So if he's facing east now, and he turns left, he will be facing north.
 And then he can turn left again and he'll be facing west.

 Okay, now, question?
-Student:[Inaudible]?
+Student: [Inaudible]?

-Instructor (Mehran Sahami):There is no space here.
+Instructor (Mehran Sahami): There is no space here.
 These are all one word.
 Good question, and I love it when you make it easy.
 All right, so besides turning left, there's also B-person Karel's world, and if he couldn't do anything with beepers, they wouldn't be interesting.
 So he can pick up beepers, which interestingly enough is called pickBeeper, again lower case P, upper case B, all one word, and there is putBeeper.

 And what these do is pickBeeper, if Karel happens to be on a corner that has a Beeper on it, he picks up that Beeper, and stuffs it in his Beeper bag, in which case the count in his Beeper bag goes up by one.
 Or if it's infinite, it remains infinite, because he's got a real big Beeper bag, and sometimes he can infinitely many Beepers in there.
 It's just – we can talk about the infinity of Karel's Beeper bags some other time, but if you're interested, it's fascinating.